top of page

 Chronic Illness

-A doctor has certified, within the past 12 months, that you are unable to perform two out of six “activities of daily living” for a period of at least 90 consecutive days without assistance, or that you are cognitively impaired.
+A doctor has certified, within the past 12 months, that you are unable to perform two out of six “activities of daily living” (ADLs) for a period of at least 90 consecutive days without assistance, or that you are cognitively impaired.
+ADLs include bathing, continence, transferring, dressing, eating and toileting.

 Chronic Illness/Injury